gracm0/cs4241-final-project-a25-group1/README.md

 **for groupmates:**
 you NEED to run both front and backend

-to run locally on the frontend
+to run locally
 1. cd apps
-2. cd frontend
-3. npm install
-4. npm run dev
-5. click the server link given

-to run locally on the backend
-1. cd apps
-2. cd backend
-3. npm install
-4. npm run dev

-for good measure
-1. cd apps
 2. npm install
+3. npm run dev

 if you have any questions/errors, pls ask amanda!! thank youuu you need to create your own .env file too in order to run it locally